GargoyleSoftware/gargoylesoftware.github.io/_pages/case-studies.md

 First engagement: collaborated with stakeholders to design and develop a Truck Team Member iOS app in time for their annual franchisee summit.

-Second engagement: implemented the production-ready 1.0 version of the Truck Team Member app for use on Android in thousands of trucks around the world.
+Second engagement: implemented the production-ready 1.0 version of the Truck Team Member app for daily use on Android in thousands of trucks around the world.

 ### Deutsche Bank